maakle/coinbase-v2/README.md

 # coinbase

+DISCLAIMER: I'm not claiming to own this code or are related to Coinbase at all.
+This is a modfied version for my own development purposes.

 Integrate bitcoin into your iOS application with Coinbase's fully featured bitcoin payments API.
 Coinbase allows all major operations in bitcoin through one API.
 For more information, visit https://developers.coinbase.com/docs/wallet.

 To try the example project, install [CocoaPods](http://cocoapods.org), then run `pod try coinbase-official`.